History of Baden-Württemberg: Southwest Germany up to 1918

 The end of the struggle against Prussia allowed a renewal of democratic agitation in Württemberg.
 This had not achieved any changes before the great war between France and Prussia broke out in 1870.
 Although the policy of Württemberg had continued to be antagonistic to Prussia, the kingdom shared in the national enthusiasm that swept over Germany, and its troops took a creditable part in the Battle of Wörth and in other operations of the war.

 In 1871, Württemberg became a member of the new German Empire, but retained control of her own post office, telegraphs and railways.
 She had also certain special privileges with regard to taxation and the army and, for the next 10 years, Württemberg's policy enthusiastically supported the new order.
 Many important reforms, especially in the area of finance, ensued, but a proposal for a union of the railway system with that of the rest of Germany failed.
 After reductions in taxation in 1889, the reform of the constitution became the question of the hour.
 King Charles and his ministers wished to strengthen the conservative element in the chambers, but the laws of 1874, 1876 and 1879 only effected slight reforms pending a more thorough settlement.
 On 6 October 1891, King Charles died suddenly.
-His cousin William II (1848–1921, reigned 1891–1918) succeeded and continued the policy of his predecessor.
+His nephew, William II (1848–1921, reigned 1891–1918), succeeded and continued the policy of his predecessor.

 Discussions on the reform of the constitution continued, and the election of 1895 memorably returned a powerful party of democrats.
 King William had no sons, nor had his only Protestant kinsman, Duke Nicholas (1833–1903).
 Consequently, the succession would ultimately pass to a Roman Catholic branch of the family, and this prospect raised certain difficulties about the relations between church and state.
 The heir to the throne in 1910 was the Roman Catholic Duke Albert (born 1865).

 Between 1900 and 1910, the political history of Württemberg centred round the settlement of the constitutional and the educational questions.
 The constitution underwent revision in 1906, and a settlement of the education difficulty occurred in 1909.
 In 1904, the railway system integrated with that of the rest of Germany.